-To date 17 Congresses have been held in almost every continent.
-Their dates and location are as follows:-
+To date 18 Congresses have been held in almost every continent.
+Their dates and location are as follows:

-1st - 1971 United Kingdom - Warwick University, Warwick

-"The inaugural farm management congress"

-- 2nd 1974 Canada University of Guelph, Guelph "Emerging issues for farm managers" - 3rd 1977 Germany Hamburg Congress Centre, Hamburg No specific theme. - 4th 1980 Israel Moshav Shoresh, Jerusalem "The role of agriculture in society" - 5th 1983 Kenya 10th-15th July, Kenyatta International Conference Centre, Nairobi "The role of farm management in food production" - 6th 1986 USA 29th June July 4th Hyatt Regency Hotel, Minneapolis, "Farm management in practice - Managing future food systems" - 7th 1988 Denmark 26th June 1st July, Bella Centre, Copenhagen.
-"Farm management in practise - the challenge of change" - 8th 1991 New Zealand 4th-9th February, Palmerston North and Christchurch No specific theme. - 9th 1993 Hungary 11th-17th July, Hotel Agro, Budapest.
-No specific theme. - 10th 1995 United Kingdom 10th-16th July, University of Reading, "The World of Farm Management - An International Exchange" - 11th 1997 Canada 14th-19th July, University of Alberta, Calgary "Managing into the 21st Century" - 12th 1999 South Africa 18th -24th July Holiday Inn, Durban "Think globally, farm locally" - 13th 2002 The Netherlands 7th-12th July Papendal Sports Centre, Arnhem "Feed the world - Please the consumer - Maintain the environment" - 14th 2003 Australia 10th-15th August Burswood Convention Centre, Perth "Farming at the Edge" - 15th 2005 Brazil 14th-19th August Royal Palm Plaza Hotel, Campinas.
-"Developing entrepreneurship abilities to feed the world in a sustainable way."

-16th - 2007 Ireland - Cork University College, Cork.

-"A vibrant rural economy - The challenge for balance"

-17th 2009 USA - 19th-24th July - Illinois State University, Bloomington/Normal, Illinois.

-"Agriculture: Food, Fibre and Energy for the future"
+1 st 1971 United Kingdom: Warwick University.
+The inaugural farm management congress.
+2 nd 1974 Canada: University of Guelph, Emerging 3 rd 1977 issues for farm managers.
+Germany: Hamburg Congress Centre (no 4 th 1980 specific theme).
+Israel: Moshav Shoresh, Jerusalem.
+The 5 th 1983 role of agriculture in society.
+Kenya: Kenyatta International Conference Centre, Nairobi.
+The role of farm 6 th 1986 management in food production.
+USA: Hyatt Regency Hotel, Minneapolis.
+Farm management in practice - 7 th 1988 Managing future food systems.
+Denmark: Bella Centre, Copenhagen.
+Farm management in practice - the 8 th 1991 challenge of change.
+New Zealand, Palmerston North and Christchurch. (no specific theme).
+9 th 1993 Hungary: Hotel Agro, Budapest. (no 10 th 1995 specific theme).
+United Kingdom: University of Reading.
+The World of Farm Management - An 11 th 1997 International Exchange.
+Canada: University of Alberta, Calgary.
+Managing into the 21st Century.
+12 th 1999 South Africa: Holiday Inn, Durban.
+Think globally, farm locally.
+13 th 2002 The Netherlands: Papendal Sports Centre, Arnhem.
+Feed the world - Please the consumer - Maintain the environment.
+14 th 2003 Australia: Burswood Convention Centre, Perth.
+Farming at the Edge.
+15 th 2005 Brazil: Royal Palm Plaza Hotel, Campinas.
+Developing entrepreneurship abilities to feed the world in a sustainable way.
+16 th 2007 Ireland: Cork University College.
+A vibrant rural economy - The challenge for 17 th 2009 balance.
+USA: Illinois State University, Bloomington/Normal, Illinois.
+Agriculture: Food, Fibre and Energy for the future.
+18 th 2011 New Zealand: Methven Resort Hotel, Methven, Canterbury, South Island.
+Thriving in a Global Market: Innovation, Co-operation and Leadership

-Although the basic format for the Congress program was established from the very first Congress, various refinements have taken place over the years, according to the wishes of individual Congress organisers and the reactions of participants.
+Although the basic format for the Congress program was established from the very first, various refinements have taken place over the years, according to the wishes of individual Congress organisers and the reactions of participants.
 Principal amongst these was the introduction and inclusion of contributed papers of both intellectual merit and/or practical hands-on farming experience, which was introduced for the New Zealand Congress of 1991.
-Other countries have added their own particular flavour either to the programme content or the "farm" visits.
-Similarly the accompanying person's programme has been subject to variation, as for example in Hungary in 1993, when participants cooked goulash in some of the best Budapest hotels.
+Other countries have added their own particular flavour either to the programme content or the 'farm' visits.
+Similarly the accompanying persons' programme has been subject to variation, as for example in Hungary in 1993, when participants cooked goulash in some of the best Budapest hotels.